priyam-choksi/cxr_diffusion/README.md

 ## 🚂 Training the Models

 If you want to train the models from scratch rather than using the pre-trained weights, follow these instructions.
 Training consists of two stages: first training the VAE, then training the diffusion model using the trained VAE.
+**Incase the modular structure doesnt work, Use the scripts in the entire_script directory.
+Those contain entire code and work well!
+To run it, install the requirements and then execute them in order!**
 ### Hardware Requirements for Training

 Training these models requires significant computational resources: